Telefonorosso/paulastorm/readme.md

-# Paula Audio over HDMI — Hardware-Validated Milestone
+# Paula Audio over HDMI — Hardware-Validated

 **Real Amiga Paula audio is now being reproduced through the Raspberry Pi HDMI output on PiStorm Classic.** The implementation runs alongside Emu68 on a Raspberry Pi 3A+ and requires no Linux, external ADC, or HDMI audio injector.